BACKGROUND -- HOW DID WE GET HERE?

 The US 290 Program, which entails reconstruction of US 290 and construction of the parallel Hempstead Tollway, covers a corridor of varying width that is approximately 38 miles long, extending from the interchange area of I-10/I-610/US 290 northwest to near the Harris/Waller County line.
 In August 2010 the Federal Highway Administration (FHWA) approved the program's Final Environmental Impact Statement (FEIS), which included the plan to build both roadways.

 But due to funding challenges, that ultimate concept is not currently feasible.
 However, TxDOT wanted to make what US 290 improvements it could as soon as possible, and in June 2011 construction began at the I-610/US 290 interchange.
-As of early 2018 work is occurring on all 13 projects from I-610 up to the Harris/Waller County line.
+As of summer 2018 five projects are substantially complete, and construction is occuring on eight more from I-610 up to the Harris/Waller County line.
 TxDOT and the Harris County Toll Road Authority (HCTRA) had a Memorandum of Understanding for a US 290 interim configuration that consisted of a two to three-lane reversible facility and one additional general purpose lane in each direction from I-610 to SH 99 (Grand Parkway).
 Resources and agency responsibility have been reallocated and the recommended US 290 interim configuration has changed.
 HCTRA funding is no longer available, and Harris County is providing $200 million.
 This meant TxDOT had to modify the previously-recommended US 290 interim configuration to reduce its overall cost.
 Given this situation, TxDOT sought to provide more interim improvements that could be incorporated into the long term plan for US 290.
 In addition, various engineering-related design issues -- and the increased construction costs associated with those issues -- prevents the department from constructing a three-lane reversible facility that would fit within the existing US 290 corridor and still comply with Federal Highway Administration (FHWA) guidelines and TxDOT safety requirements.

 TxDOT is proposing a design for the initial US 290 construction phase which includes one additional general purpose lane in each direction from I-610 to SH 6, with a one-lane reversible High Occupancy Vehicle (HOV)/Toll lane in the center of US 290 from I-610 to SH 99 (Grand Parkway).
 During the current construction, the HOV/Toll lane between Beltway 8 and I-610 was narrowed and shifted to allow the contractors to set up safe work zones on the original outbound US 290 mainlane pavement for construction of the new outbound US 290 mainlane bridges.
 Once construction is completed, the new reversible HOV/Toll lane will have shoulders and be wide enough for a vehicle to safely pass a stalled vehicle in the lane.
 The US 290 interim configuration does not impact the ongoing construction as it will be constructed within the right of way that has been environmentally cleared.